 So who is this bloke?
 Born a Pommie and sailed to Oz before age of 7, naturalised in ’87.
 Read the History page which hopefully gives a feel for it, if you need a cure for insomnia.
-Helpfully for any “driven man”, I have the wonderful woman Kellie by my side being fantastic support – you will see her in some pics.
-We have been engaged for a while and hope to get married when we can do it how we would most like to.
-Or we’ll get impatient and ‘just do it’, as any way is a good way!
+Helpfully for any “driven man”, I have my wonderful wife Kellie by my side being fantastic support – you will see her in some pics.

 I do get “the mad professor” tag every now and then.
-However, whist I can definitely baffle people with detail, I am far better grounded than to let that be a trait (although it is so nice to work with people that can keep up with my mutterings!).
+However, whist I can definitely baffle people with detail, I am far better grounded than to let that be a trait.
 Thankfully it is the diverse skill set that let’s me tackle an exercise like this with the utmost confidence.
-I haven’t had “a fail” yet, and sure won’t be letting this become one!

 The more I do of this project the more absolutely convinced I am that all issues coming are solvable as “the stoppers” are all sorted now.
 Unlike most technical types, I have such a solid grounding in real world commercial aspects that I am well able to steer / get this thing to real answers with substantial outcomes.